 Our research consistently finds that data issues are a root cause of many problems encountered by modern corporations.
 One of the main causes of bad data is a lack of data stewardship – too often, nobody is responsible for taking care of data.
 Fixing inaccurate data is tedious, but creating IT environments that build quality into data is far from glamorous, so these sorts of projects are rarely demanded and funded.
 The magnitude of the problem grows with the company: Big companies have more data and bigger issues with it than midsize ones.
 But companies of all sizes ignore this at their peril: Data quality, which includes accuracy, timeliness, relevance and consistency, has a profound impact on the quality of work done, especially in analytics where the value of even brilliantly conceived models is degraded when the data that drives that model is inaccurate, inconsistent or not timely.
 That’s a key finding of our finance analytics benchmark research.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, risk management, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM

 Business computing has undergone a quiet revolution over the past two decades.
 As a result of having added, one-by-one, applications that automate all sorts of business processes, organizations now collect data from a wider and deeper array of sources than ever before.
 Advances in the tools for analyzing and reporting the data from such systems have made it possible to assess financial performance, process quality, operational status, risk and even governance and compliance in every aspect of a business.
 Against this background, however, our recently released benchmark research finds that finance organizations are slow to make use of the broader range of data and apply advanced analytics to it.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, risk management, CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, CEO, Financial Performance Management, FPM

 Senior finance executives and finance organizations that want to improve their performance must recognize that technology is a key tool for doing high-quality work.
 To test this premise, imagine how smoothly your company would operate if all of its finance and administrative software and hardware were 25 years old.
 In almost all cases the company wouldn’t be able to compete at all or would be at a substantial disadvantage.
 Having the latest technology isn’t always necessary, but even though software doesn’t wear out in a physical sense, it has a useful life span, at the end of which it needs replacement.
 As an example, late in 2013 a major U.K. bank experienced two system-wide failures in rapid succession caused by its decades-old mainframe systems; these breakdowns followed a similarly costly failure in 2012.
 For years the cost and risk of replacing these legacy systems kept management from taking the plunge.
 What they didn’t consider were the cost and risk associated with keeping the existing systems going.
 Our new research agenda for the Office of Finance attempts to find a balance between the leading edge and the mainstream that will help businesses find practical solutions.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, GRC, Budgeting, close, Tax, tax data warehouse, Analytics, Business Analytics, Business Collaboration, CIO, Cloud Computing, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Risk, risk management, CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, GRC, Office of Finance, Budgeting, close, Tax, Analytics, Business Analytics, Business Collaboration, CIO, Cloud Computing, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Risk, CEO, Financial Performance Management, FPM